owensgl/biol525D/Topic_7/readme.md

 less -S $home/$project.vcf.gz
 #Try to find an indel

 #Lets filter this a bit.
 Only keeping biallelic snps, with a minor allele frequency > 10%.
+Also, sometimes you'll want to work will less SNPs than your full dataset, so lets subset to a random 10% of the total sites.
 #This step also lets you filter based on other quality metrics.
 $gatk SelectVariants \
 -R $ref/reference.fa \